-Guided by the SCBX Financial Group's Model Risk Management Framework, the Model Risk Management Policy specifies key components to manage and control model risks.
-The policy specifies model tiering for managing and controlling model risks according to their life cycles, along with model validation principles and procedures.
+Guided by the SCBX Financial Group's Model Risk Management Policy and Framework, the Group Model Risk Management Policy specifies key principles on governance and control requirements for managing model risks throughout the model lifecycle, with key components of Responsible Al Principles embedded.
+Besides, the policy also engenders efficient and effective collaboration across subsidiaries while ensuring robust governance is performed, but not duplicated.
+The model tiering shall be specified for managing and controlling model risks according to their life cycles, along with model validation principles and procedures.
 The Model Risk Management Committee was set up for the Bank to oversee model risk and all models used within the Bank, to verify the effectiveness of the Model Risk Management Framework, and to approve models and validation outcomes.